Eduardo Paolozzi

 SIR EDUARDO PAOLOZZI (CBE, RA) (1924-2005)

-Paolozzi was born of Italian parents in Leith, in 1924.
-He studied at Edinburgh College of Art (1943-44), St Martin's School of Art (1944-45), and the Slade School of Fine Art (1945-47).
-Some of his most notable public works include the recently reconstructed murals at Tottenham Court Road underground station, the Piscator sculpture outside Euston Station London and Newton, after William Blake in the piazza of the British Library.
-His work has been exhibited at The National Galleries of Scotland, Edinburgh; the Victoria and Albert Museum, London; the Stedelijk Museum, Amsterdam; the Tate Gallery, London and the Museum of Modern Art, New York, to name but a few.
-It is also held in numerous public and private collections, including the Peggy Guggenheim Collection, Venice; The Royal College of Art, London; Birmingham Museums and Art Gallery, The Scottish National Gallery of Modern Art, Edinburgh, the Arts Council of England and University of Albany, New York, USA.
+Paolozzi was born of Italian parents in Leith, Scotland.
+He studied at Edinburgh College of Art (1943-44), Saint Martin's School of Art (1944-45), and the Slade School of Fine Art (1945-47), and briefly in Paris in the late 1940s, where he interacted with artists like Giacometti and Léger.
+His public artworks encompass large-scale sculptures and mosaics, with notable works in London including the murals at Tottenham Court Road underground station, the Piscator sculpture outside Euston station, and Newton, after William Blake in the piazza of the British Library.
+His work has been widely exhibited, including at The National Galleries of Scotland, Edinburgh; Victoria and Albert Museum, London; the Stedelijk Museum, Amsterdam; Tate, London; and the Museum of Modern Art, New York.
+It is held in numerous major global public collections, including the Peggy Guggenheim Collection, Venice; Tate, London; Victoria & Albert Museum, London; National Portrait Gallery, London; British Museum, London; the Smithsonian Hirshhorn Museum, Washington, DC; the Museum of Modern Art, New York; Royal College of Art, London; Scottish National Gallery, Edinburgh; Arts Council of England.

 Newsletter signup